Shakespeare baby names have charted in the US Top Ten – think of Jessica and Olivia. The good news: more gems await discovery!

 I’m sure more than one Jessica has named her daughter Olivia, maybe even without realizing that they were keeping Shakespearean names in the family.
 Long and lovely, Olivia was introduced in Twelfth Night, possibly based on the word for Olive, or maybe Oliver – which doesn’t have anything to do with the tasty little fruit.
 While it’s been used for years, Olivia is enjoyed a peak of twenty-first century popularity.

 With Olivia ranking so sky-high, no surprise another borrowing from the Bard is rising: Ophelia.
 On the downside, it’s a name deadly-wedded to the phrase “mad scene.”
 But it’s a lovely sound, and an appealing meaning – help.
 Another factor?
 Into the 1950s, it was routinely used as a girls’ given name, meaning there are plenty of non-tragic Ophelias out there.
-One of them is the heroine of 2006 dark fantasy film, Pan’s Labyrinth – though it’s spell Ofelia in the Spanish-language movie.
+One of them is the heroine of 2006 dark fantasy film, Pan’s Labyrinth – though it’s spelled Ofelia in the Spanish-language movie.

 Sure it’s a place in Florida, known best for theme parks.
 But many years before Walt Disney ever picked up a pencil, Orlando developed as the Italian form of Roland, a character made famous from medieval legend.
 Shakespeare chose the name for his admirable romantic hero in As You Like It.
 Modern parents probably think of actor Orlando Bloom, but he’s not the only one.
 With o-ending names for boys so stylish, this might wear well.